 - It gets low or no overall earnings

-You may opt to prune some of the content in your “Abandon” bucket by archiving or redirecting to a more comprehensive post on the same topic, but proceed with caution and, ideally, expert guidance.
+You may opt to prune some content in your “Abandon” bucket by archiving or redirecting to a more comprehensive post on the same topic, but proceed with caution and, ideally, expert guidance.

 Check out HashtagJeff’s guide on dealing with old, outdated, thin, or duplicate content (AdThrive publishers have free access).